mrseanryan/SICP/README.md

 but `.clj` (Clojure) is similar and has better Visual Code support (e.g. formatting).

+#### Visual Code Extensions

+This repo has a workspace setup with some recommended extensions, that help with formatting Scheme files.

 ## authors

 Notes are by Sean Ryan - mr.sean.ryan(at gmail.com) - any errors are entirely mine!